No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

 And she can't promise this does not happen at other times during the year.

-"If a surgeon was on duty in Fort St. John I could of had surgery and recovered safely with the presence of my kids," said Ravanelli.
+"If a surgeon was on duty in Fort St. John I could have had surgery and recovered safely with the presence of my kids," said Ravanello.

 His two kids had come to visit him for the holidays.
 His daughter lives in Grande Prairie, Alta. with her mother and his son lives in Hudson's Hope, about 87 kilometres west of Fort St. John.